 Either way, it's crucial that we keep our eyes open.
 Just because things turned out well for the Democrats this time doesn't mean Russia has skulked away from our elections.
 Putin has a taste for it now, especially knowing he was able to telegraph Russia's cyber-prowess amid a Russian economy that's in the crapper and a Russian GDP that's worse than Italy's.
 The Russian strongman isn't about to give up his political mojo any time soon.

-Meanwhile, we'll wait and see if further evidence emerges from Florida, though I imagine Russia was better at covering its tracks this time.
+Meanwhile, we'll wait and see if further evidence, perhaps even legally actionable evidence, emerges from Florida, though I imagine Russia was better at covering its tracks this time.

 Photo credit: Getty Images